AutomatedLab/AutomatedLab/README.md

 ### Requirements

 Apart from the module itself your system needs to meet the following requirements:
+Hacker theme
+Hacker is a theme for GitHub Pages.

+Download as .zip Download as .tar.gz View on GitHub Text can be bold, italic, strikethrough or keyword.

+Link to another page.

+There should be whitespace between paragraphs.

+There should be whitespace between paragraphs.
+We recommend including a README, or a file with information about your project.

+Header 1

+This is a normal paragraph following a header.
+GitHub is a code hosting platform for version control and collaboration.
+It lets you and others work together on projects from anywhere.

+Header 2

+This is a blockquote following a header.

+When something is important enough, you do it even if the odds are not in your favor.

+Header 3

+// Javascript code with syntax highlighting. var fun = function lang(l) {
+  dateformat.i18n = require('./lang/' + l)
+  return true;
+}
+# Ruby code with syntax highlighting
+GitHubPages::Dependencies.gems.each do |gem, version|
+  s.add_dependency(gem, "= #{version}")
+end
+Header 4

+This is an unordered list following a header.
+This is an unordered list following a header.
+This is an unordered list following a header.
+HEADER 5
+This is an ordered list following a header.
+This is an ordered list following a header.
+This is an ordered list following a header.
+HEADER 6
+head1	head two	three
+ok	good swedish fish	nice
+out of stock	good and plenty	nice ok	good oreos	hmm ok	good zoute drop	yumm
+There’s a horizontal rule below this.

+Here is an unordered list:

+Item foo
+Item bar
+Item baz
+Item zip
+And an ordered list:

+Item one
+Item two
+Item three
+Item four
+And a nested list:

+level 1 item
+level 2 item
+level 2 item
+level 3 item
+level 3 item
+level 1 item
+level 2 item
+level 2 item
+level 2 item
+level 1 item
+level 2 item
+level 2 item
+level 1 item
+Small image

+Octocat

+Large image

+Branching

 - Windows Management Framework 5+
 - Windows Server 2012 R2+/Windows 8.1+